First taste of T20 Cricket at Emirates Old Trafford #LightningStrikes

 We really loved our first taste of cricket but decided there were some things we would do differently next time to make the day more enjoyable;

-- Arrive early – as you can imagine it gets very busy so arrive early and give yourself the opportunity to see what else is happening around the cricket ground.
-On the day we visited there were lots of family friendly activities which the children could join in with.
+- Arrive early – as you can imagine, it gets hectic, so arrive early and allow yourself to see what else is happening around the cricket ground.
+On the day we visited, there were many family-friendly activities that the children could join in with.

 - Buy drinks and visit the loos mid-game to avoid the queues.
 Whilst nobody wants to miss the action, any parent will know the pain of standing in a queue with a moaning child is far worse.

 - Hang around at the end to meet the players; they are super friendly.

 DISCLAIMER: We were invited along to the Vitality Blast as guests of Lancashire Cricket Ground in exchange for our honest account of the day.
 All words, images and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.